wavefrontHQ/opentelemetry-examples/python-example/README.md

 To set up an OpenTelemetry Collector or Wavefront proxy, check out [this guide](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/README.md).

+#### Prerequisite: Setup Virtual Environment(OPTIONAL)

+Managing Python installations can be a bit of a snake’s nest, especially on a mac.
+Virtualenv is a tool that lets you create an isolated Python environment for your project.
+It creates an environment that has its own installation directories, that does not share dependencies with other virtualenv environments (and optionally doesn’t access the globally installed dependencies either).
+You can even configure what version of Python you want to use for each individual environment.
+It's very much recommended to use virtualenv when dealing with Python applications.

+* Go to python.org and look for python 3.9.9, at the time of this writing we were using 3.9.
+* Install python 3.9.x using the python installer.
+Don’t use brew
+* Go to home directory
+* run ```python3.9 -m venv ~/py39```
+* run ```source ~/py39/bin/activate```

 #### Step 1: Get our example application

 The instrumentation works with any application, for this walk through we will refer to the following simple application.